 What were your initiatives?

 We needed more trainers of color at the forefront, and to diversify our Instagram to represent more Black people.
-I wanted to show Black people teaching trainings, taking trainings, and in the Work-Study program.
-In my Work-Study group, I was the only Black person in my group.
+I wanted to show Black people teaching trainings, taking trainings, and in our studio programming.
+I was the only Black person in my group.
 Even though it wasn’t intentional, it was something that I was very aware of all of the time.
 I was trying to break that perception – there are Black people and people with different body types in the aerial dance community.
 If we widen the community, there will be more appreciation and respect for pole dancers, and hopefully for sex workers, because the community will be even more representative of how diverse the world actually is.
 I was SO SCARED writing those initiatives!
 It took me a full month to write and send that email.
 Once I did, I held my breath.
 But the overwhelming support I got talking about it was insane.
 I sent the email and minutes later, Roz texted me, and I got calls from everyone to set up meetings.
 Everything from then on had been so positive that it reassured me I am doing the right thing that people are willing to listen and make a change.
 One of the first things they implemented was to diversify the trainers – now there are so many new faces who had been waiting in the wings.
 And that’s how I was brought on to management at B&P.

 What was it like coming back when the studio reopened?